Bulls vs. Hornets Player Props Betting Odds

 |3PM

-- The 24.1 points Rozier scores per game are 0.6 more than his prop total on Friday.
+- The 23.7 points Rozier scores per game are 0.8 less than his prop total on Monday.

-- His rebounding average of 3.8 is lower than his over/under on Friday (3.5).

-- Rozier averages 7.1 assists, 0.4 less than his over/under on Friday.
+- He averages 0.7 fewer rebounds than his over/under on Monday (which is 4.5).

 Check out all the prop bet options FanDuel has to offer!